What High-End Retreat Hosts Get Right About Branded Merch

 There are certain items you’ll never find in a high-end retreat welcome kit:

 The goal is to create merch that feels premium, not like leftovers from a trade show.
-Attendees should be proud to use the items in public.
+Attendees should be proud to use the items in public—and that only happens when the quality truly stands out.

 Surprise-and-Delight Moments